-A-Level English Language and Literature gives students the opportunity to discover, explore and study a range of engaging literary and non-literary texts from various cultures and literary periods.
-The course examines the development of both written and spoken English and looks at the ways in which the language is used to create and shape meaning.
+A-Level English Language and Literature is a combined A-Level which gives students the opportunity to discover, explore and study a range of literary and non-literary texts, examining the development of both written and spoken English.
+Focus on the academic field of stylistics provides students with the chance to look at the ways in which language is used to shape meaning, create representations and construct worlds.
 It is a stimulating and challenging course in which students learn how to engage critically with the world around them.
-The course also provides opportunities for students to respond creatively to texts, both in coursework and examined units.
+Students will develop their skills as producers and interpreters of language responding creatively to texts and crafting texts themselves, critically reflecting on their own processes.

-The qualification is well regarded by universities, and provides a strong foundation for a range of subjects at Higher Education.
-Previous students with this A-Level have been prepared for careers in journalism, law, teaching, publishing, marketing, communication studies and work in the creative industry.
-Students who are pursuing STEM subjects would also benefit from the skills acquired on this course as good communicative skills are regarded highly by universities and apprenticeships.
+The qualification is well regarded and provides a strong foundation for a range of subjects at Higher Education.
+Previous students with this A-Level have continued their English studies at university and been prepared for careers in journalism, law, teaching, publishing, marketing, communication studies and creative industries.
+Students who are pursuing STEM subjects would also benefit from the skills acquired on this course as effective communication is an essential attribute that many higher education courses and employers are seeking.

-Join us on theatre trips, residential stays, study visits and attend our workshops held in conjunction with Sheffield Hallam University.
+Join us on theatre trips, study visits, university workshops.
+Seminars and masterclasses give students a taste of different specialisms that the subject can offer.
 Our KS5 Book Club also provides lots of wider reading and discussion opportunities.

 5 GCSEs 9 – 5, including English Language and English Literature and one humanities subject.